 - I like this steamer basket for larger vegetables

-- I like this Instant Pot steamer basket, the 2 tiered vegetable steamer basket is perfect when I’m cooking different items at the same time like I did with this Instant Pot potato salad recipe
+- This is the best 2 tiered vegetable steamer basket when I’m cooking different items at the same time like I did with this Instant Pot potato salad recipe

 - I just bought these small oven mitts made specifically for the Instant Pot which enables me to lift steaming baskets and pots out easily without burning myself (super cheap & so worth it)